/product/models.py

 ...

-will return int for each record.
+At this point, if we call .id or .pk, it will return an int for each record.

 import uuid